textiq/mongo-java-driver/README.md

 ## Build

-To build and test the driver:
+To build and test the driver, you need gradle 4.x.
+Do not use the newest version

+And run:

 ```
 $ git clone https://github.com/mongodb/mongo-java-driver.git